gladejs/gladejs/README.md

 [![NPM Version](https://img.shields.io/npm/v/gladejs)](https://www.npmjs.com/package/gladejs)

 ## Description

 GladeJS is a simple [Rollup](https://rollupjs.org/) setup for bundling static Web Sites built with [Marko](https://markojs.com/) components.<br />

 This project requires [NodeJS](https://nodejs.org/) v10.16 or superior and the included "npm" CLI v6.9.0 or superior.<br />
 It is tested on the latest versions of NodeJS v10 / v12 / v14 on MacOS, Ubuntu and Windows.<br />
-While still in early development, you are welcome to consult & comment on the [ROADMAP.md](https://gist.github.com/gladejs/e7d680794bcead43e7f1e7d86ab21729)

 ## Installation